Portsmouth has now passed 20,000 confirmed cases of Covid since March 2020

 THE government has published the latest number of confirmed coronavirus cases for Portsmouth and Hampshire.

-A total of 984 new cases have been confirmed in Hampshire on Sunday – in the county council area and in Portsmouth and Southampton city council areas – and on the Isle of Wight.
-This compares to 975 on Saturday, 975 on Friday, 875 on Thursday, 873 on Wednesday, 704 on Tuesday, 688 on Monday,
+A total of 701 new cases have been confirmed in Hampshire on Monday – in the county council area and in Portsmouth and Southampton city council areas – and on the Isle of Wight.
+This compares to 984 on Sunday, 975 on Saturday, 975 on Friday, 875 on Thursday, 873 on Wednesday, 704 on Tuesday, and 688 last Monday,

 Note – the figures for cases and infection rates are for the whole pandemic.
 The infection rate is the number of cases per 100,000 people, so they give an idea of how areas compare.